openebs/openebs/GOVERNANCE.md

 Similar to adding maintainers, new sub projects can be added to OpenEBS GitHub organization as long as they adhere to the OpenEBS vision and mission.
-New projects are discussed in either the Contributor Meeting or the Community slack and requires atleast 1 maintainer approval.
+New projects are discussed in either the Contributor Meeting or the Community slack and requires at least 1 maintainer approval.

 If a project is approved, a maintainer will add the project to the OpenEBS GitHub organization, and make an announcement on a public forum.